How to make cherry butter using a glut of sweet cherries.

 But if you do have access to lots of sweet cherries, this cherry butter is probably the most delicious you can do with them in ways of preserving.

-An incredibly flavorful, smooth, deep colored cherry butter, perfect to put on your toast in the morning, to mix with yogurt for a quick dessert or snack, to use as a topping for semolina or rice pudding, to use in cakes or to make presents of.
+This incredibly flavorful, smooth, deep-colored cherry butter is perfect for toast in the morning, mixing with yogurt for a quick dessert or snack, topping semolina or rice pudding, using in cakes, or making presents.

 I love all of them, but cherry butter is definitely my favorite.
 While I am not particularly keen on sweet cherry jam (I find it too bland compared to sour cherry jam or berry jams), I absolutely adore cherry butter.